ethanocurtis/wiki-bot/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)

 WikiBot is a lightweight Discord bot that fetches **concise answers from Wikipedia**, and optionally uses **OpenAI GPT-3.5** as a fallback when:
-- A topic isnâ€™t found on Wikipedia.
+- A topic isn’t found on Wikipedia.
 - You want to ask general questions directly via `/ask`.

-Itâ€™s simple to set up and runs via **Docker** or directly with Python.
+It’s simple to set up and runs via **Docker** or directly with Python.

 ---

 ## Features

-- `/wiki <query>` â€“ Searches Wikipedia for the topic and returns:
+- `/wiki <query>` – Searches Wikipedia for the topic and returns:
   - Title
   - Short summary (AI-generated if OpenAI is configured, otherwise truncated)
   - Link to the full page
   - Falls back to GPT-3.5 if no Wikipedia page exists.
-- `/ask <question>` â€“ Asks GPT-3.5 directly for concise, factual answers.
+- `/ask <question>` – Asks GPT-3.5 directly for concise, factual answers.
 - Works **with or without OpenAI** (GPT-3.5 used only if API key is provided).
 - Docker-ready for easy deployment.